Booligoosh/codetheweb.blog/_posts/2017-11-29-two-months.md

 I'm not really sure about the order of the other articles in the top 10, it seems kinda random (although you can tell me your hypotheses [in the comments][comments]).

 ### Newsletter subscribers
-Since my blog has started, I've got 50 subscribers on my mailing list - the majority of these people found me on Reddit
+Since my blog has started, I've got 50 subscribers on my mailing list - the majority of these people found me on Reddit.

 Ok, that's it for statistics!
 [Tell me what you thought][comments] :)